Danielxburns/codebreaker/README.md

 React Native defaults new applications to TypeScript (but JavaScript may still be used).

-With this in mind, I have decided to learn Typescript before proceeding.
+With this in mind, learning more about React Native without first learning Typescript didn't seem like the wisest path to take.
+I have decided to learn Typescript before proceeding.

 As of 05/01/23 the app looks like this: